Useful Linux Commands

 sudo adduser username sudo

-Removes a user and their associated home directory and mail.
+Removes a user account along with their home directory and mail spool:

 sudo userdel -r username